Memories of Idhún: Worlds

 The plot develops in four worlds: the Earth, Idhún, Limbhad (a world between the Earth and Idhun), and Umadhún.

 The Earth

 Important parts of the story take place on the Earth.
-During their adventure, the main characters visit many different countries, such as Spain, Germany or Japan.
+During their adventure, the main characters visit many different countries, such as Denmark, Spain, Germany, United States or Japan.
 In Germany, Alsan is kidnapped and forced to become a werewolf.
 The Earth is barely mentioned in the second book.

 Limbhad

 Limbhad is a hidden world between Idhun and the Earth.
 You can only arrive in this world if you meet the Alma (soul), a kind of sentient machine created by the antique exiled wizards from Idhún in order to let only wizards, semi-wizards and their allies in.
 The Alma is an intelligent being which can spot and block out wizards with bad intentions.
 This world is very small and always dark.
 It consists of a little round house, a little forest (Victoria's favourite place), some mountains and a river.